-This bill amends existing Louisiana law regarding domestic violence offenses, specifically focusing on cases that involve strangulation.
+This bill amends existing Louisiana laws regarding domestic violence offenses, specifically focusing on cases that involve strangulation.
 It introduces additional penalties for offenders, stipulating that if strangulation occurs, the offender will face imprisonment at hard labor for up to three years.
-Furthermore, if the strangulation results in serious bodily injury, the offender will face a more severe penalty of imprisonment for a minimum of five years and up to fifty years, without the possibility of probation, parole, or suspension of the sentence.
+Furthermore, if the strangulation results in serious bodily injury, the offender will face a significantly harsher penalty of imprisonment for a minimum of five years and a maximum of fifty years, without the possibility of probation, parole, or suspension of the sentence.

 Statutes affected: